 The Mid-Michigan Program for Greater Sustainability (MMPGS), a three-year HUD funded grant administered by the Tri-County Regional Planning Commission with local partners, including LPI, announced the release, in November, of the Building More Livable Communities: Corridor Design Portfolio.
 Designed for online distribution only, the Portfolio has 159 techniques and is more than 420 pages long, and focuses predominantly on the built environment and placemaking.
 It is organized the same way as another tool developed by Wayne Beyea in the MSU School of Planning, Design and Construction (SPDC), the Sustainability Audit Tool.
 The Portfolio was prepared by LPI for MMPGS.

 MSU and MML Continue Work on Placemaking Initiatives with MSHDA

-Michigan State University--including the LPI, the MSUE Greening Michigan Institute (GMI) and faculty and students from the SPDC--and the Michigan Municipal League (MML) continue partnering in 2014-2015 with the Michigan State Housing Development Authority (MSHDA) in provision of placemaking training, research, planning and policy assistance.
+Michigan State University--including the LPI, the MSU Extension Community, Food & Environment Institute (CFEI) and faculty and students from the SPDC--and the Michigan Municipal League (MML) continue partnering in 2014-2015 with the Michigan State Housing Development Authority (MSHDA) in provision of placemaking training, research, planning and policy assistance.
 The activities of both organizations are covered in a $720K contract.
 This work builds on prior contracts from 2012 and 2013 that MSU and MML received from MSHDA for work on the MIplace Partnership Initiative.

 Activities for 2014 included:

-- The LPI and GMI prepared Version 4.0 of the six-module Placemaking Curriculum that can be presented from one to six hours per module;
+- The LPI and CFEI prepared Version 4.0 of the six-module Placemaking Curriculum that can be presented from one to six hours per module;

 - The LPI created an extensive evaluation system for the Placemaking Curriculum, including various survey instruments and summary reports based on the target audience.